Gaddam-Badari/Gaddam-Badari/README.md

 - 👋 Hi, I’m @Gaddam-Badari
-- 👀 I’m interested in Learning.
+- 👀 I’m interested in Automating Data processing tasks using Python.
+Can be Excel, SPSS anything and everything related to data.
 - 💞️ I’m looking to collaborate on Python projects.
 - 📫 How to reach me at badarigaddam@gmail.com.
 - 😄 Pronouns: He/Him